Rust scores 2, Crosby gets goal, 2 assists, Pens beat Devils

 The Penguins opened a 5-2 lead midway through the third period on goals by Crosby and Rust, but they had to hang on in the final minutes after New Jersey got two goals off Penguins misplays to get within a one.

-Rust put the game out of reach with an empty-net goal.
+Rust put the game out of reach with an empty-net goal on a night the Penguins saw 11 players get points in the game.

+“I just think that’s a sign of a good team,” Pittsburgh coach Mike Sullivan said.
+“It’s hard to win consistently in this league if you don’t get contributions throughout your lineup on both sides of the puck, whether it be scoring goals, or whether it be playing in key situations, defensively, the penalty kill, winning faceoffs, blocking shots, wall play.
+There’s so many little things that add up to big things.”

 The Penguins took the lead late in the second when Sceviour snapped a 26-game goal drought by batting a rebound past Blackwood.